HitGrab/finder/docusaurus/docs/index.md

 :::info Do you _really_ need a whole library for basic data manipulation?

-Well, maybe!

 Filtering and sorting data is the easiest thing in the world, and a disproportionate percentage of webdev tasks.
 It can _also_ be a disproportionate amount of frustrations as client needs change at the last minute, filters get nested and coupled, and object shape changes.

-Without good discipline and planning, data manipulation can become a tech debt quagmire.
-Finder is intended to make data manipulation easy, fast, and re-usable.
+Without good discipline and planning, data manipulation can become a spaghetti mountain of boilerplate.
+Finder is intended to make data manipulation easy, type-safe, and reusable.
 :::
 ````